MonikaChris/sketchpad/README.md

 When you're finished, click "Save."
 You can save up to two artworks.
 To view your artworks, click "My Gallery."
-Once you've saved 2 artworks, you can wake the gopher by clicking on his burrow, and he will wake to select his favorite.
-The gopher will snooze until 2 creations are present for him to judge.
+Once you've saved 2 artworks, you can wake the gopher by clicking on his burrow, and he will pop up to select his favorite.
+If you try clicking the gopher's burrow before 2 creations are present for him to judge, you will see him snoozing.
 To delete an artwork, click the trash icon below the frame.
+To permanently delete your user account, click "Delete Account" on the homepage and follow the prompt to confirm.

 Photo Credits:
 1. Wooden Desk (background photo)